 First Aid Merit Badge Class

-The First Aid Merit Badge Class is a Boy Scout advancement opportunity open to any registered Scout in a troop, crew or ship.
+The First Aid Merit Badge Class is an advancement opportunity open to any registered Scout in a troop, crew or ship.
 Scouts are expected to participate fully in order to receive full credit for the advancements covered during the class.
-All Boy Scouts are required to bring a blue card signed by their Scoutmaster.
-Scouts will not be able to complete all of the entire requirements in just 3 hours of class.
-Their blue card will be signed for only the items that will be covered in the class.
-They will not be getting their COMPLETE MERIT BADGE BUT ONLY PARTIAL.
-They will need to complete the rest of the requirements with a merit badge counselor in their troop.
+All Scouts are required to bring a blue card signed by their Scoutmaster.
+Scouts will not be able to complete all of the entire requirements in just three hours of class.
+The blue card will be signed for only the items that will be covered in the class.
+Scout will need to complete the rest of the requirements with a merit badge counselor in their troop.

-Boy Scouts are not required to participate in both the Merit Badge class and First Aid Meet.
-Boy Scouts may attend one, or the other, or both.
-We encourage all Boy Scouts participating in the First Aid Meet to take the First Aid Meet Workshop to practice for the meet – practice makes perfect!
+Scouts are not required to participate in both the Merit Badge class and First Aid Meet.
+Scouts may attend one, or the other, or both.
+We encourage all Scouts participating in the First Aid Meet to take the First Aid Meet Workshop to practice for the meet – practice makes perfect!

 Scouts First Aid Meet

 Every patrol will be presented a problem and will have a set amount of time to solve the problem.
 At each problem, there will be four performers and one victim (any other patrol member must “sit out.”)
 Each member must serve as a victim in at least one problem situation.
 No books or pamphlets are allowed.

 - Teams: Teams should be from regular existing (natural) patrols.
 Each team should be composed of a minimum of five members.

-- Judging: The judging standard will be the current Boy Scout Handbook and the First Aid Merit Badge pamphlet.
+- Judging: The judging standard will be the current Scout Handbook and the First Aid Merit Badge pamphlet.
 Each patrol shall provide an adult to serve as a judge.